davep33l/pp5-house-price-predictor/README.md

 ## Business Requirements

-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.
+A client has recently received an inheritance from a deceased great-grandfather, which contains properties located in Ames, Iowa.
+They have asked for assistance in maximising the sales price for the inherited properties.

-Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
-What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-She found a public dataset with house prices for Ames, Iowa, and will provide you with that.
+Although the client has an excellent understanding of property prices in their own local area, they fear that basing their estimates for property value on their current knowledge may lead to inaccurate appraisals.
+What makes a house desirable and valuable in their local area, might not be the same in Ames, Iowa.
+They have found a public dataset containing house prices from Ames, Iowa and have provided it as part of the analysis.

-* 1 - The client is interested in discovering how the house attributes correlate with the sale price.
+1. The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+2. The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ## Hypothesis and how to validate?